Boston Partners Has $126.49 Million Stock Holdings in Arch Capital Group Ltd. (NASDAQ:ACGL)

 Boston Partners cut its stake in Arch Capital Group Ltd. (NASDAQ:ACGL – Free Report) by 17.1% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 1,689,842 shares of the insurance provider’s stock after selling 349,637 shares during the period.
 Boston Partners owned approximately 0.45% of Arch Capital Group worth $126,493,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in ACGL.
-Jupiter Asset Management Ltd. increased its stake in shares of Arch Capital Group by 51.1% in the 2nd quarter.
-Jupiter Asset Management Ltd. now owns 450,811 shares of the insurance provider’s stock valued at $33,743,000 after purchasing an additional 152,432 shares during the last quarter.
-Private Advisor Group LLC increased its stake in shares of Arch Capital Group by 108.0% in the 2nd quarter.
-Private Advisor Group LLC now owns 7,246 shares of the insurance provider’s stock valued at $551,000 after purchasing an additional 3,763 shares during the last quarter.
-Moors & Cabot Inc. increased its stake in shares of Arch Capital Group by 13.5% in the 2nd quarter.
-Moors & Cabot Inc. now owns 5,267 shares of the insurance provider’s stock valued at $394,000 after purchasing an additional 625 shares during the last quarter.
-Cetera Advisors LLC grew its position in Arch Capital Group by 18.0% during the 2nd quarter.
-Cetera Advisors LLC now owns 6,345 shares of the insurance provider’s stock worth $475,000 after acquiring an additional 969 shares during the last quarter.
-Finally, Cetera Advisor Networks LLC grew its position in Arch Capital Group by 6.7% during the 2nd quarter.
-Cetera Advisor Networks LLC now owns 13,886 shares of the insurance provider’s stock worth $1,039,000 after acquiring an additional 877 shares during the last quarter.
-87.21% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently modified their holdings of ACGL.
+Cambridge Investment Research Advisors Inc. increased its stake in shares of Arch Capital Group by 3.5% in the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 23,800 shares of the insurance provider’s stock valued at $1,152,000 after purchasing an additional 799 shares during the last quarter.
+HighTower Advisors LLC increased its stake in shares of Arch Capital Group by 27.1% in the 1st quarter.
+HighTower Advisors LLC now owns 34,331 shares of the insurance provider’s stock valued at $1,662,000 after purchasing an additional 7,316 shares during the last quarter.
+Cetera Advisor Networks LLC grew its position in Arch Capital Group by 33.0% during the 1st quarter.
+Cetera Advisor Networks LLC now owns 6,567 shares of the insurance provider’s stock worth $318,000 after acquiring an additional 1,631 shares during the last quarter.
+Private Advisor Group LLC grew its position in Arch Capital Group by 12.3% during the 1st quarter.
+Private Advisor Group LLC now owns 14,025 shares of the insurance provider’s stock worth $679,000 after acquiring an additional 1,537 shares during the last quarter.
+Finally, Acadian Asset Management LLC bought a new stake in Arch Capital Group during the 1st quarter worth $76,000.
+Institutional investors own 87.21% of the company’s stock.

+A number of equities research analysts recently weighed in on ACGL shares.
+StockNews.com started coverage on Arch Capital Group in a research report on Thursday, October 5th.
+They set a “hold” rating on the stock.
+Wells Fargo & Company upped their price target on Arch Capital Group from $90.00 to $92.00 and gave the company an “overweight” rating in a research report on Friday, July 28th.
+Barclays upped their price target on Arch Capital Group from $96.00 to $105.00 and gave the company an “overweight” rating in a research report on Wednesday, November 1st.
+Morgan Stanley upped their price target on Arch Capital Group from $100.00 to $103.00 and gave the company an “overweight” rating in a research report on Tuesday, October 31st.
+Finally, Royal Bank of Canada upped their price target on Arch Capital Group from $90.00 to $98.00 and gave the company an “outperform” rating in a research report on Wednesday, November 1st.
+Four equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $87.83.

 Arch Capital Group Stock Performance